britram/taps-transports/draft-ietf-taps-transports.md

 allows a datagram to be larger than the effective path MTU.
 Fragments are reassembled before delivery to the UDP receiver, making this transparent to the user of the transport service.
+When the jumbograms are supported, larger messages may be sent without performing fragmentation.

 Applications that need to provide fragmentation or that have other requirements such as receiver flow